 Flooring That Stands Up to Bathroom Wear

-Choosing the right flooring for a bathroom can be a daunting task but if the flooring you choose looks great, is durable and feels fabulous underfoot you can't go wrong.
+Choosing the right bathroom flooring can be a daunting task.
+These tips will help you choose flooring that looks great, is durable and feels fabulous underfoot.

 The bathroom, with its wet surfaces, high temperatures and even higher humidity, demands a lot from a floor.
 While most people are drawn to a material based on looks, it's important to choose flooring for its ability to weather the room's harsh conditions.
 If your bathroom's remodel calls for new floors, here are five options to consider.